 The Fund has a responsibility to its membership to regularly engage with investment managers on their stewardship and it is expected to form part of their presentation(s) to the Fund.
+The Committee also uses its Investment Consultants Hymans Robertson to comment on the Fund's investment management and part of this focuses on their stewardship of our assets.

+As a Local Government Pension Scheme (LGPS) the Fund was required to form an Investment Pool with other LGPS funds.
+The East Sussex Pension Fund chose to be a member of the ACCESS Pool more information on ACCESS can be found here.
 Following the pooling of some of the Fund's assets into ACCESS Pool, the day-to-day stewardship responsibilities will pass to the Pool, with oversight by officers of the Fund and members of the Pensions Committee/Pension Board.
 The operator for the ACCESS Authorised Contractual Scheme (ACS) is a signatory to the UK Stewardship Code and its RI Framework sets out its approach to stewardship.